 You play Veronica Coltrane, a private detective forced to take a job for the money.
 Will you carry out your client’s wishes and cross the line?

 VR Noir delivers a more story driven VR experience which is a welcome break from the cartoonish arcade like VR games you will mostly find on mobile.
 It’s one of the best VR games for your phone and is as much a cinematic experience as much as it is a game.
 The voice acting couldn’t have been done better and it is engrossing.
 Most of all, the game is completely free so you don’t have anything to lose.

 Don’t miss: 5 VR Apps for Android to Get You Started

-If you’re more into fast paced shooter games, Vanguard V would definitely fit your bill.
+If you’re more into fast-paced shooter games, VR Galaxy Wars would definitely fit your bill.
 The game is a bit on the shorter side but that’s not surprising because a lot of VR mobile games are.
 It’s a rail shooter with a third person perspective.
 To sum it up in a sentence – excellent visuals and a great audio experience, including both the voice acting and the soundtrack.
 Do note that the controls can be quite challenging what with all the neck movement.

 4. Zombie Shooter VR